Our People

 Creative Core

-With a love for illustration and topical issues, Aileen first joined WhyNot as a contributing artist.
-Now, she’s a regular illustrator for the digital platform.
-After completing her bachelor degrees in engineering and design, Aileen initially worked as an engineer.
+Aileen first joined WhyNot as a contributing artist.
+Today she leads the creative space for the digital platform.
+After completing her bachelor's degrees in engineering and design, Aileen initially worked as an engineer.
 Her struggle with the daily grind led to the birth of Cartoons for Sanity - a comic series that pokes fun at the bizarity of our day-to-day existence.

 Dream Alchemist